 Reduced flow rate due to having no friction reducer additive – shorter, poorer fractures

-Gelling agents are used to increase the viscosity and/or carrying capacity of proppant for a fracturing fluid.
-These products are usually polysaccharides in their native or highly processed or derived form.
-Each gellant has a particular dosage window with respect to pH, crosslinker, breaker, total dissolved solids, hardness, temperature profile, etc.
+Gelling Agents are used to increase the viscoelasticity and/or carrying capacity of proppant for a fracturing fluid.
+These products are usually synthetic water soluble polymers in their nature.
+Each polymeric products has been specifically designed to perform in different dosage window with respect to dissolved monovalent and divalent salts presented in each particular treatment fluids.

-Polymeric carbohydrates such as guar, guar derivatives or CMC to boost proppant carrying capacity of fluids.
+Polymeric carbohydrates such as CMC to boost proppant carrying capacity of fluids and is easily cross-linked while leaving less residue.

 Special polymers with controllable gelling functions.

-Depending on the need of a well stimulation operation, a number of special chemical additive compounds are included in stimulation/fracturing fluids to improve efficiency and to reduce the risk of formation damage.
+Depending on the need of a well stimulation operation, a number of special fluid additive compounds are included in stimulation/fracturing fluids to improve efficiency and to reduce the risk of formation damage.

 Additives that are commonly used include: clay stabilizers to prevent the clay swelling or migrating by the water-based stimulation fluids, biocides to suppress growth of undesirable bacterial, scale inhibitors to prevent or slow build-up of water-borne scales, and corrosion inhibitors and iron control agents to extend lifetime of pipelines, etc. ChemEOR has developed a series of high-performance additives to meet the demands of our customers.Temporary Clay Stabilizer prevents collapse of layered clays during hydraulic fractures.